 The Special Collections of the P.I.
 Nixon Medical Historical Library

-The library regularly features holdings on the Treasures of the UT Health Science Center Libraries Blog
+The library regularly features a historical book of the month on the Treasures of the P.I.
+Nixon Historical Blog

 The Friends of the P.I.
 Nixon Medical Historical Library

-The Nixon Library has an active Friends group that meets regularly for lectures, films, and dinners.
+Interested in learning more about the history of medicine?
+Join the Friends of the P.I.
+Nixon Medical Historical Library group.
+The Nixon Library has an active Friends group that meets regularly to view presentations and discuss a variety of topics about the history of medicine.
 Membership is open to all.
 For more information, visit the Friends page.

-The Friends of the P.I.
-Nixon Library have purchased a collection of popular books on the history of medicine.
+The Friends group has also purchased a collection of popular books about the history of medicine which are available for check-out.
 The books highlight significant periods and events in medical history and are located in the library’s general collection.
 To view a complete list of titles and locations click here.